top of page

 Registration

-Business entities which have fixed place of business in Taiwan are required to register with the tax authority for VAT purpose.
+Business entities with a fixed place of business in Taiwan are required to register with the tax authority for VAT purpose.

-Foreign entities which provide E-commerce services to individuals with annual turnover of NTD480,000 are required to register with the tax authority for VAT purpose.
+Foreign entities that provide E-commerce services to individuals with annual turnover of NTD480,000 or more are required to register with the tax authority for VAT purpose.

 VAT administration